 It may seem trivial, but every word on a phone call matters – and how you say those words can matter even more.
 Without giving proper attention to the way you speak to your callers, you could miss out on the potential revenue that comes with great customer service.

-If you (understandably) feel like you’re ill-equipped to provide the kind of caller experience that impacts your bottom line, consider how an answering service can change your business.
+If you feel like you and your team are ill-equipped to provide the kind of caller experience that impacts your bottom line, consider how an answering service can change your business.